Programs

 Applications

-Applicants must send the completed Application Form and Nomination Form to seek@cesef.ca by Date to be determined.
+Applicants must send the completed Application Form and the paper to seek@cesef.ca by February 13, 2026.
 Receipt of applications will be acknowledged.

 Review & Decision Process